 Test Optional & Self-Reported Score Policy

 St. Lawrence University is SAT/ACT-optional for all applicants.
-Students must indicate on the Common Application which scores, if any, they wish to be considered in the application process.
+Students must indicate on the Common Application or the St. Lawrence Application which scores, if any, they wish to be considered in the application process.
 For all students, the most important part of the application is the high school transcript.
-We also look closely at your essay, your extracurricular activities, and recommendations from your guidance counselors and teachers.
-If you have a strong high school record, we welcome your application regardless of how you performed on your SAT or ACT.
+We also look closely at your essay, your extracurricular activities, and recommendations from your school counselor and teachers.
+If you have a strong high school record, we welcome your application regardless of how you performed on the SAT or ACT--or whether you took either test.
 Students whose native language is not English and who are not attending an English-speaking school must submit either TOEFL or IELTS scores as a proof of English language proficiency.
 Please indicate St. Lawrence University as a recipient institution for scores when registering for exams.

-If you decide to submit your scores, St. Lawrence will now accept self-reported scores at the time of your application.
-This means that you can send us your scores through:
+If you decide to submit your scores, St. Lawrence will accept self-reported scores at the time of your application.
+This means that you can send us your scores via the following methods:

 - An official score report sent by the testing agency (SAT/TOEFL code: 2805; ACT code: 2896)